Reflection (physics): Reflection of light

 In the diagram, a light ray PO strikes a vertical mirror at point O, and the reflected ray is OQ.
 By projecting an imaginary line through point O perpendicular to the mirror, known as the normal, we can measure the angle of incidence, θ_{i} and the angle of reflection, θ_{r}.
 The law of reflection states that θ_{i} = θ_{r}, or in other words, the angle of incidence equals the angle of reflection.
+The wave vector of the reflected wave is such that its vector projection on the mirror normal is the negation of that of the incident wave vector while the magnitude (wavenumber) is the same.

 In fact, reflection of light may occur whenever light travels from a medium of a given refractive index into a medium with a different refractive index.
 In the most general case, a certain fraction of the light is reflected from the interface, and the remainder is refracted.
 Solving Maxwell's equations for a light ray striking a boundary allows the derivation of the Fresnel equations, which can be used to predict how much of the light is reflected, and how much is refracted in a given situation.
 This is analogous to the way impedance mismatch in an electric circuit causes reflection of signals.
 Total internal reflection of light from a denser medium occurs if the angle of incidence is greater than the critical angle.

 Total internal reflection is used as a means of focusing waves that cannot effectively be reflected by common means.
 X-ray telescopes are constructed by creating a converging "tunnel" for the waves.
 As the waves interact at low angle with the surface of this tunnel they are reflected toward the focus point (or toward another interaction with the tunnel surface, eventually being directed to the detector at the focus).
 A conventional reflector would be useless as the X-rays would simply pass through the intended reflector.

 When light reflects off a material with higher refractive index than the medium in which is traveling, it undergoes a 180° phase shift.
 In contrast, when light reflects off a material with lower refractive index the reflected light is in phase with the incident light.
 This is an important principle in the field of thin-film optics.

 Specular reflection forms images.
 Reflection from a flat surface forms a mirror image, which appears to be reversed from left to right because we compare the image we see to what we would see if we were rotated into the position of the image.
 Specular reflection at a curved surface forms an image which may be magnified or demagnified; curved mirrors have optical power.
 Such mirrors may have surfaces that are spherical or parabolic.